qubigo/qubigo.github.io/index.md

 1. Place one of your pieces in an open position in any layer in the cube.
 1. The layers fit only in 1 way, Align the Q logo in the middel to click them together.
 ![place](images/manual/5-place.png)
-1. After placin a piece, shake out a new one so you always have three visible.
+1. After placing a piece, shake out a new one so you always have three visible.
 5. Record your points.
 Game ends when the cube is full.
 Highest score wins.

 ## Scoring